Trinetix, Inc.

 Trinetix, Inc. is a technological consultancy specializing in digital consulting services and enterprise software development.

-Headquartered in United States, Trinetix has delivery centers in Ukraine, Poland, Argentina, and offices in Spain, Portugal, Germany, Bulgaria, Poland and Romania.
+Headquartered in the United States, Trinetix has delivery centers in Ukraine, Poland, and Argentina, and offices in Spain, Portugal, Germany, Bulgaria, Poland and Romania.

 History

 Trinetix was founded in 2011 by a group of technology professionals with Ukrainian roots, headed by Oleksandr Strozhemin.
 Initially, the company was focused on augmented reality (AR), experience design, and mobile app development.
 During this period, the company delivered over 20 AR projects for major global brands such as Procter & Gamble, Nivea, ExxonMobil, Ray-Ban, and Coca-Cola.
 In 2012, Trinetix won a competitive RFP and was part of a Big Four leader’s partner ecosystem, playing a major role in developing and executing the design-led approach that became the Big Four leader’s trademark product development framework.

-In 2017, Trinetix developed robotic process automation for its Fortune 100 clients, optimizing over 300 processes.
-In 2018, Trinetix designed an award-winning audit automation platform for its Fortune 100 customer, a leading audit firm.

-In 2023, Trinetix merged with Nashville-based Emergest, which specialized in full-cycle product delivery.
-Under the terms of the merger, Trinetix broadened its U.S. presence and integrated operations of both organizations to provide services in logistics, BFSI, hospitality, waste management, and agriculture.
-Later that year, Trinetix opened a new office in the United States.
+In 2023, Trinetix merged with Nashville-based company Emergest.
+Also in 2023, Trinetix raised $10 million from Hypra Fund.
+In 2024, Trinetix opened a new delivery center in Buenos Aires, Argentina.

-Also in 2023, Trinetix raised $10 million from Hypra Fund At the same year, the company earned top rankings from Clutch.co and Expertise.com in areas like product design, blockchain, RPA, and mobile app development.
-In December 2023, Trinetix became an Honorable Mention at the international Awwwards Design competition for its corporate website design.

-In 2024, Trinetix opened a new delivery center in Buenos Aires, Argentina, further expanding its presence in Latin America.
-At the same year, Trinetix became a member of the Association for Advancing Automation.
-In January 2024, Trinetix was named to the Top Global Outsourcing 100 by IAOP.